-The market price of the ADSs or our common shares may be highly volatile due to factors beyond our control.
+The market price of the ADSs may be highly volatile due to factors beyond our control.

-The trading price of the ADSs or our common shares is likely to be volatile.
-During the past 12-month period, our common shares traded on Nasdaq First North as high as SEK 30.00 per share and as low as SEK 3.51 per share, which equals a price of \$3.32 and \$0.39 per share, respectively, based on the SEK/U.S. dollar exchange rate of SEK 9.0437 to \$1.00 as of December 31, 2021.
-Since our ADSs began trading on Nasdaq on July 1, 2021, our ADSs traded as high as \$30.00 per ADS and as low as \$3.27 per ADS.
-The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of the ADSs or our common shares:
+The trading price of the ADSs is likely to be volatile.
+Since our ADSs began trading on Nasdaq on July 1, 2021, our ADSs traded as high as \$30.00 per ADS and as low as \$2.52 per ADS.
+The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of the ADSs:

-- technological innovations or commercial product introductions by us or competitors; - our ability to finish research and development projects or product development within the allotted or expected timeline; - regulation of renewable energy, and specifically, wave energy; - delays in entering into strategic relationships with respect to development or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to us; - the loss of any of our key management personnel or members of our board of directors; - · our ability to recruit and retain qualified regulatory, research and development personnel; - publication of research reports or comments by securities or industry analysts; - the results of our research and development efforts; - our capital needs and ability to obtain financing on terms favorable to us;
+- technological innovations or commercial product introductions by us or competitors; - our ability to finish research and development projects or product development within the allotted or expected timeline; - regulation of renewable energy, and specifically, wave energy; - delays in entering into strategic relationships with respect to development or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to us; - the loss of any of our key management personnel or members of our board of directors; - our ability to recruit and retain qualified regulatory, research and development personnel; - publication of research reports or comments by securities or industry analysts; - the results of our research and development efforts; - our capital needs and ability to obtain financing on terms favorable to us;

-- · economic weakness, including inflation, or political instability in particular foreign economies and markets; - the granting or exercise of employee stock options (also known as warrants) or other equity awards; - the depth of the trading market in the ADSs or our common shares; - business interruptions resulting from a local or worldwide pandemic, such as COVID-19, geopolitical actions, including war and terrorism, or natural disasters; and - changes in investors' and securities analysts' perception of the business risks and conditions of our business.
+- economic weakness, including inflation, or political instability in particular foreign economies and markets; - the granting or exercise of employee stock options (also known as warrants) or other equity awards; - the depth of the trading market in the ADSs; - business interruptions resulting from a local or worldwide pandemic, such as COVID-19, geopolitical actions, including war and terrorism, or natural disasters; and - changes in investors' and securities analysts' perception of the business risks and conditions of our business.

 In addition, the stock market in general, and Nasdaq in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of small companies.
-Broad market and industry factors may negatively affect the market price of the ADSs or our common shares, regardless of our actual operating performance.
-The COVID-19 pandemic and the war between Russia and Ukraine has resulted in significant financial market volatility and uncertainty in the recent year.
-Further, a systemic decline in the financial markets and related factors beyond our control may cause our ADS price to decline rapidly and unexpectedly.
+Broad market and industry factors may negatively affect the market price of the ADSs, regardless of our actual operating performance.
+Furthermore, the war between Russia and Ukraine and concerns regarding inflation have resulted in significant financial market volatility and uncertainty in the recent year.
+Further, a systemic decline in the financial markets and related factors beyond our control may cause the ADS price to decline rapidly and unexpectedly.